 Each student who enters Oxford with previous work in a modern foreign language is required to take the College Entrance Examination Board language achievement test for placement in the course appropriate to his level of achievement.
 Foreign language courses fulfill the requirement in humanities, aid toward preparation for graduate study and are often required for transfer to other colleges.

-Concentration requirements in foreign languages at Emory begin with courses at the 111 level.
+Concentration requirements in French at Emory begin with French at the 111 level.
 Additional courses in English, history, music and philosophy are recommended.
+Spanish at the 106 level is required before beginning the concentration in Spanish.